 The Social Innovation Fund awards federal grants to grantmaking institutions ("intermediaries"), which provide the grantmaking mechanisms to deliver Social Innovation Fund dollars locally.
 These organizations have a track record of identifying, supporting and investing in the growth of promising community organizations.

-To date, twenty intermediary organizations have been awarded funding – 11 in 2010, five more in 2011, and four in 2012– to implement programs in three priority areas: economic opportunity, healthy futures, and youth development.
+To date, nineteen intermediary organizations have been awarded funding – 11 in 2010, five more in 2011, and three in 2012– to implement programs in three priority areas: economic opportunity, healthy futures, and youth development.
 Each intermediary is required to match its federal grant (ranging from $1 million to $10 million annually) dollar for dollar, in cash, and then re-grant the funding to community organizations ("subgrantees") it has selected through an open and competitive process.

-In total, the 16 intermediaries from 2010 and 2011 held competitive processes and selected 197 subgrantees to lead projects in communities across the U.S. The subgrantees represent a wide range of organizations, from local nonprofits to faith based organizations to local public agencies and academic institutions.
-Social Innovation Fund intermediaries selected in 2012 are in the process of completing their open competitions for subgrantee applications.
+The 19 intermediaries awarded in 2010-2012 held competitive processes and selected more than 200 subgrantees to lead projects in communities across the U.S. The subgrantees represent a wide range of organizations, from local nonprofits to faith based organizations to local public agencies and academic institutions.

 Additional Resources and Information on the Social Innovation Fund